mmamontx/ja2-stracciatella-mp/README.md

 - Introduce as little custom code as possible.
 - Stick to the original JA2 (JA2 Stracciatella) code.
 Leverage the original design and implement on top of its ideas.
 - All the new weapons and extra features of 1.13 and other modifications on top of the vanilla JA2 (JA2 Stracciatella vanilla) are outside of the scope of this project.
-- Assimilate with coding styles that surround introduced changes.
+- The axioms of style from the original CONTRIBUTING.md of JA2S mostly remain valid (except for the rule about dead code - some of the original lines are commented out and remain for reference and convenient roll back).
+Assimilate with coding styles that surround introduced changes.
 Don't try to unify or refactor unless it's really necessary - it is outside of the scope as well.

 ## Roadmap (Milestones) - from the player perspective